 Sometimes it feels like mobile technology is taking over a big part of our lives and the lives of our children.
 Cell phones and tablets are never far from our teenagers’ reach and, truth be told, from our own hands.
 As parents, it is our responsibility to ensure that our kids develop healthy and safe habits when it comes to technology.

-Our first post in the series discussed how keeping your kids safe online needs to be balanced with respecting their privacy.
 Now that we know how to keep them safe online and protect their privacy, we may want to consider how to make sure they use their mobile devices respectfully.
 And with a few simple ground rules – which I’ve suggested below – families can create an environment that includes mobile tech without letting it become a communication barrier.

 1. No cell phones during family time: Whether it is your nightly family dinner or a special visit to a restaurant, the bowling alley or a movie theatre, cell phones should not be used during “family time.”
 This rule should apply to mom and dad too.

 2. Bedtime rule: When we were kids it was a book under the blankets with a flashlight.
 But with internet access always available on mobile devices, kids can be playing games, taking photos or texting with their friends when they should be getting much needed rest.
 A lot of newer cell phones have built-in parental controls that can limit your teen’s mobile usage as well as dictate what they can and can’t do on their cell phones.
 Using these controls, you can ensure cell phones are not being used at night.
 Alternatively, you can decide on a place outside of the bedroom where the family can put all cell phones to charge overnight.
 Out of sight, out of mind!